Baraaalaj/NewsApp/README.md

 - **ViewModel + LiveData**
 - **Glide**
 - **ViewBinding**
-- **Material Design**
+- **Material Design Components**

+---

-## 🚀 طريقة التشغيل
+## 🚀 Getting Started

-1. افتح المشروع باستخدام Android Studio
-2. تأكد من إعداد ملف `libs.versions.toml` بشكل صحيح
-3. شغّل التطبيق على المحاكي أو جهاز Android حقيقي
-4. تأكد من وجود اتصال بالإنترنت لجلب الأخبار
+1. Open the project in **Android Studio**.
+2. Make sure your `libs.versions.toml` file is configured properly.
+3. Run the app on an emulator or a physical Android device.
+4. Ensure you have an active internet connection to fetch news.

+---

-## 📦 حالة المشروع
+## 📦 Project Status

-المشروع جاهز ويعمل بكفاءة، مع خطط مستقبلية لإضافة ميزات مثل:
+The app is **fully functional** with core features, and future improvements are planned:

-- 🗂️ تصنيف الأخبار حسب الفئة
+- 🗂️ Categorize news by topic
-- 📤 مشاركة المقالات عبر وسائل التواصل
+- 📤 Share articles via social media
-- 🔔 إرسال إشعارات بالأخبار العاجلة
+- 🔔 Push notifications for breaking news
-- 🌐 دعم لغات متعددة
+- 🌐 Multi-language support

+---

-## 🤝 المساهمة
+## 🤝 Contribution

-إذا كنت مهتمًا بتطوير التطبيق أو إضافة ميزات جديدة، لا تتردد في فتح Pull Request أو إنشاء Issue. كل مساهمة مرحب بها!
+Contributions are welcome!
+If you’d like to improve the app or add new features:
+- Open a **Pull Request**
+- Or create an **Issue**

+Every contribution is highly appreciated 💙

+---